What is LNG?

 LNG, or liquefied natural gas, is natural gas that has been super-cooled (−162°C) to a liquid state for easier storage and transportation.
-In its liquid state, natural gas has 600 times less volume than its gaseous equivalent, and LNG can be transported by ship, truck or rail to places not reached by traditional natural gas pipelines, or used as a fuel directly.
-In general, the gas is first liquefied in the country of origin, then transported via ships and re-gasified at the destination, before it is fed into existing gas grids and pipelines.
+Natural gas has 600 times less volume in liquid form than gaseous, and LNG can be transported by ship, truck or rail to places traditional natural gas pipelines cannot reach, or can even be used as a fuel directly.
+In general, the gas is first liquefied in its country of origin, then transported via ships and re-gasified at the destination, before being fed into existing gas grids and pipelines.

 Where does it come from?

 United States, Qatar and Russia are the world’s biggest exporters of LNG, said IEA.
 A 2022 ICIS report said Australia, Qatar and the U.S. continue to vie for the position of top global exporter, but exact exports were often difficult to verify via ship-tracking, so it remains unclear which country tops the list.

 The U.S. has been the main driver of LNG growth in recent years.
 Looking ahead, the U.S. and Qatar are expected to engage in a two-horse race for dominance in the global LNG market, reported Bloomberg.
 Other major exporters include Australia, Malaysia, Nigeria, Indonesia, Algeria, Russia, Trinidad & Tobago, Oman and Papua New Guinea.

 In the first few months of operations for German LNG import terminals, most of the 20 or so cargos came from the U.S., according to data by energy industry association BDEW.